Josuerinho/slack_bot/README.md

 ## One-liner usage:

 The package can also be run without stable installation.
-If you have `uv` installed, you can do the following:
+If you have the Rust package manager [`uv`](https://docs.astral.sh/uv/getting-started/installation/) installed, you can do the following:

 ```bash